taocpp/taopq/doc/Statement.md

 ```

 This is cumbersome and error-prone.
-It is easy to forget calling the escape method and for non-strings, the code needs to call explicit conversion methods to string.
+It is easy to forget calling the escape method, which the compiler will *not* catch for you, and for non-strings, the code needs to call explicit conversion methods to string.
 This turns longer SQL statements into a long, ugly mess.

 Positional parameters solve all of those problems and therefore taoPQ does not even offer any escaping methods.